perladvent/perldotcom/content/article/why-should-you-join-cpan-prc.md

 Although it's better to do your assignments every month, you may not be willing to commit to it, and that is fine!
 If something comes up, you can skip a month.
 If you need more time for a module, you can stick to your assignment for longer.
 There's a solution as long as you want to keep participating.

-### Why join
+### Why join?

-Let me give an interesting reason first.
-[2018 may be the last year of CPAN-PRC](http://neilb.org/2018/01/01/cpan-prc-2018.html).
-[It may evolve into issue-based assignments](http://neilb.org/2018/01/06/what-after-prc.html) too.
-But this will most likely be the **last year** you can get a CPAN module assignment.
+One reason is that this year might be your [last chance!](http://neilb.org/2018/01/01/cpan-prc-2018.html) It may [evolve](http://neilb.org/2018/01/06/what-after-prc.html), but this will most likely be the **last year** you can get a CPAN module assignment.

-I joined this challenge [in 2015](https://kyzn.org/2015-01-17-cpan-pr-challenge-012015.html), when I was still at college.
-It was a great motivation for me to go read other people's code, even though  I had hard time understanding it.
-It was also a great chance to get used to open source ecosystem.
+I joined this challenge [in 2015](https://kyzn.org/2015-01-17-cpan-pr-challenge-012015.html) when I was still at college.
+It motivated me to read other people's code, even though I had a hard time understanding it.
+It also taught me a lot about the Open Source ecosystem.
 I did 4 assignments in 2015, another 4 in 2016, and doubled to 8 in 2017.
-I am also part of [Team-ZipRecruiter](https://github.com/ziprecruiter), which is getting group assignments since April 2017.
+I am also part of [Team-ZipRecruiter](https://github.com/ziprecruiter), which has been completing assignments since April 2017.
 It really is fun!

-If you are looking for more reasons, here's a few.
+If you are looking for more reasons, here are few:

-- If you are a student, and want to learn more about "production-ready" code, this is the perfect opportunity!
-Remember, you also get to meet people who wrote that code.
-- Or you are a senior programmer, but you haven't contributed to open-source much.
-This is a great way to begin!
-- You do like contributing, but you don't want to spend too much time.
-This also makes sense!
-PRC doesn't take too much time, and you can always skip (like I did).
-- You spend a lot of time polishing your own modules, but you want to explore other modules: What else is out there?
-- You used to write Perl, but that was years ago.
-You are looking for a reason to come back.
-- You are looking for a programming-related team-building event!
-- You are looking for event ideas for some other language community.
-How awesome is that!
+- It's a great way to study "production ready" code and communicate with fellow programmers
+- You can contribute to open source code, support Perl and build your resume
+- Assignments introduce you to code on CPAN that you otherwise might have missed
+- If you're part of a group it could be a fun team-building event

 Sounds interesting?
-Then send an email to neil at bowers dot com with your GitHub username!
+Then send an email to Neil ("neil at bowers dot com") with your GitHub username!

 ![](/images/why-should-you-join-cpan-prc/pr-merged.png)